TanapolQue/bootcamp_projects/README.md

 Education: Falcuty of Engineering at Chulalongkorn University

-I wanna be a Generalist xD.
+I wanna be a Generalist 🐤 😶.
 Love to learn new things.

 Linkedin: https://www.linkedin.com/in/tanapol-yootaworn-84a750259/

-## All our Course
+## All our Course 📃

 _**we learn 10 sprints during 4 month program**_
 - Spreadsheets